 The South Georgia Conference does not ask for pre-registration for the annual session.
 Clergy members of the annual conference (defined in Paragraph 369 of the Book of Discipline) will have credentials prepared to receive at the registration desk.
 Lay members of the annual conference must be entered into the local church dashboard in order to have credentials prepared to receive at the registration desk.
-The deadline for delegates to be entered into the dashboard is Monday, May 2.

-Upon arrival in Columbus on June 5, members will visit the registration area to receive voting credentials and name badge, mark attendance, verify contact information, and receive any additional instructions or information.
+Upon arrival in Tifton on June 4, members will visit the registration area to receive voting credentials and name badge, mark attendance, verify contact information, and receive any additional instructions or information.
 Any member wishing to participate in the business of the conference session must be registered and have on a visible name badge.
 Please contact your district office if you have questions about the registration process.

-Expenses / Per diem
+Expenses / Per diem - **New Process for 2023